Please read text!

 Look at the picture gallery examples, that is what you are buying.

-If I took the time to get them perfect I would have to jack up the price or make the packets stingy, whereas like this you get a decent packet of seeds + a little other crap too.
+If I took the time to get them perfect I would have to jack up the price or make the packets stingy, whereas like this you get a decent packet of seeds + a little other crap as mulch too.

 Just sprinkle the packet onto a nice sandy soil mix, water well, and keep warm.